Free Kitchen Hacks eBook

 Air Frying Method

 • Bring your fryer up to 380°F and add the fries to your basket, ensuring they are spread out and not stacked on top of each other.
-You may have to cook them in two batches for the best results.
+You will likely have to cook them in batches for the best results.

 • Cook for 14-16 minutes, tossing halfway through.
 You'll know they are ready when they are crispy and golden brown.